ZahirKS/Project-Management/README.md

-# Corporate Retreat Planning Project
+# How I executed a Corporate Retreat for 85 employees with a $100k budget?

 Welcome to the **Corporate Retreat Planning Project**!
 This project showcases my skills as a project manager in the event planning industry.
 In this project, I successfully planned and executed a corporate retreat for a business with 85 employees, demonstrating key project management skills such as **enabling decision-making**, **effective communication and escalation**, **flexibility**, and **strong organizational abilities**.